NOAA-EMC/rrfs-workflow/README.md

 There are a handful of steps below that are required to build the code, configure an experiment, and run the experiment.
 Please ensure that each is successful before moving onto the next.
-The example shown here is for building in your own working area on Jet, not the role account.
+The example shown here is for building in your own working area on Jet/WCOSS, not the role account.

 ### Building